 The Sero Project grew out of the anti-criminalization advocacy work of Sean Strub, who serves as its executive director.
 Strub is a writer and long-time activist who has been living with HIV for more than 30 years.
-He founded POZ Magazine, co-chairs the North American regional affiliate of the Global Network of People Living with HIV (GNP+/NA) and co-founded and is a member of the Positive Justice Project.
+He founded POZ Magazine, co-chaired the North American regional affiliate of the Global Network of People Living with HIV (GNP+/NA) and co-founded and is a member of the Positive Justice Project.
 He has been engaged in HIV-related stigma, discrimination, criminalization and empowerment issues since the earliest days of the epidemic.

 | Assistant Director

 Prior to joining Sero in March, 2012, Suttle was a case manager and prevention specialist at the Philadelphia Center, in Shreveport, Louisiana, working with young African American men who have sex with men.
 Robert was released from a Louisiana prison in January, 2011, after accepting a plea bargain and serving six months for a conviction under Louisiana’s so-called “Intentional Exposure to AIDS Virus” statute.
 Suttle was prosecuted after he and a former partner, with whom he had a contentious relationship, stopped seeing each other.
 The partner, who had previously threatened to file charges against Suttle, then went to the police and did so.